GeoinquietosMadrid/webmapping/secciones/javascript.md

 ### 2.3.
 Standard jQuery Syntax

-A jQuery statement typically starts with the dollar sign (`$`) and ends with a semicolon (`;`).
-In jQuery, the dollar sign (`$`) is just an alias for jQuery.
 Let's consider the following example code which demonstrates the most basic statement of the jQuery.

 ```javascript
 <html>